nukethebees/nukethebees.github.io/_posts/2025-08-02-reaper-hello-world.markdown

 The plugins's entry point function is defined with the SDK's `REAPER_PLUGIN_ENTRYPOINT` macro.
 Enable C linkage with `extern "C"` and use `REAPER_PLUGIN_DLL_EXPORT` from the SDK to export the function's symbol from the DLL.

-Our header file looks like this:
+Define the header as follows:

 ```cpp
 #pragma once